c42f/c42f.github.io/content/blog/4-windows-development-vm.md

 Naturally you'll also need to restart smbd after these changes — on Ubuntu with systemd use `sudo systemctl restart smbd`.
-You'll also need to add a samba password to your user with `sudo smbpasswd -a $your_user_name`
+You'll also need to add a samba password to your user with `sudo smbpasswd -a $your_user_name`.

 ### Mapping network drives on the guest

 Once all this is set up, map the network drive in
 [the usual way](https://support.microsoft.com/en-au/help/4026635/windows-map-a-network-drive)
 on the guest side to avoid problems with ancient programs like `cmd` which don't understand UNC paths.
+When connecting you'll need to tick the box "Connect using different credentials" and use the credentials you gave to `smbpasswd`.
+The folder name can be spelled as `\\linux-host-name\sharename`;
+with `linux-host-name` the local name of your linux machine or IP address of the virtual bridge (eg, `192.168.122.1`).

 A couple of traps to avoid: